fbpx

 Reality and fantasy collide in Goldfish.
 It’s a dynamic, inventive performance—a game of eye spy on stage, where everyday items are transformed through the communal magic of suspended disbelief.

-A solo puppeteer spins a fable for children.
+A solo puppeteer spins a fable.
 We hear a story of people who get rid of time: no night, no day.
 This creates a flood, devastating the land.
 But when two disaster recovery workers suddenly burst into the theatre, fiction becomes fact and a new story demands to be told.

 Familiar items come to life: a tarpaulin becomes a surging ocean; pallets of tinned food become battlements; and bags of rice become sandbags to hold back the tide.